 In May 2010, a Turkish flotilla tried to break the naval blockade of Gaza but was intercepted by Israeli commandos well off Gaza's coast.
 The clashes on the Mavi Marmara boat left nine activists dead and Israel facing international censure.

 That condemnation prompted Israel to ease its blockade.
 For the past year, Israel has gradually allowed more commodities to enter Gaza.
 What that has meant for the people of Gaza is the subject of debate.

 Israel now contends that there are no shortages in Gaza.
 The Israeli military chief of staff said this week, "There is no poverty on the streets of Gaza — they have fancy cars and import televisions and LCD screens from Israel."

 The members of the flotilla say the aid they are bringing is vital because of the dire conditions in the strip.

 In one of Gaza City's main markets there is evidence of the easing of Israel's blockade.
 Israeli goods are sold in almost every shop, including televisions and a small number of cars that can be imported every week.

 But Omar Shaban, an economist based in Gaza, says that's only a small part of the story.

 "You need to know that Gaza used to import more than 7,000 items before the siege, now Israel [allows] 400 to 500 items, which is still 10 percent of what we need," Shaban says "Keeping in mind the growth of the population, the destruction that was caused by the Israeli war, there is a huge need."

 And there is widespread unemployment.
 The fancy TVs and cars remain out of reach of the average Gaza resident.
 There is a shortage of medicines.
-Electricity only runs for eight hours a day, and travel outside of Gaza is still restricted.
+Electricity runs for only eight hours a day, and travel outside Gaza is still restricted.